nstcert — NST script to generate SSL certificates.

 nstcert script will do.
 The following

-modes are available: ("cfg
+modes are available: ("cfg"),

-".
+"pem" or "view".
 If you

-" (the default), this script will
+specify "cfg" (the default), this script will

 be in Generate SSL Certificate mode and operation will depend on

-the value of the "[-c | --config FILENAME
+the value of the "[-c | --config FILENAME]"

-" to generate the
+option.
+Specify "pem" to generate the

 NST PEM (Privacy-enhanced